dynacylabs/ynab-py/README.md

 YNAB's API primarily offers read-only access, so you'll need to create a test budget manually for live API testing.

-Live API tests confirm that Pynab's API calls are correctly interpreted by the server, and that Pynab can process the server's responses.
+Live API tests confirm that ynab-py's API calls are correctly interpreted by the server, and that ynab-py can process the server's responses.

 #### Importing a Test Budget